MIV-XJTU/MapDR/README.md

-# 【CVPR 2025】Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map
+# 【CVPR 2025 Highlight】Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map

 **HomePage: [Driving by the Rules: A Benchmark for Integrating Traffic Sign Regulations into Vectorized HD Map](https://miv-xjtu.github.io/MapDR/)**